-Learn about the best gaming microphones, webcams and headphones to keep your streams looking and sounding professional, as well as popular streaming software like Streamlabs OBS and XSplit.
+Learn about the best gaming microphones, webcams and headphones to keep your streams looking and sounding professional, as well as popular streaming software like Streamlabs Desktop and XSplit.
 Whether you’re into first-person shooters, MMORPGs, battles royal or variety gaming, this guide covers everything you need to know about how to start streaming on Twitch today.

 In this blog, we’ll break down the best video game streaming equipment, show you how to stream on Twitch with a PC, and teach you how to create top-quality content that keeps the fans coming back again and again.

 Topics in this Guide: